-Whiteboarding your sales presentations is a powerful alternative to the typical PowerPoint—and research shows it’s more effective, too.
+Whiteboarding your sales presentations is a powerful alternative to the typical PowerPoint—and research shows it can make your presentation more effective, too.

 You’ve likely heard the phrase, “Death by PowerPoint.”
 It’s become a common way to describe the mind-numbing experience of sitting through a feature-length slide presentation filled with bullet points and clip art.

-It’s a little dark, but the point is clear: If you want to engage your audience, while standing out from your competitors, relying on a shoddy sales deck isn’t the answer.
+It’s a little dark, but the point is clear: If you want to engage your audience, while standing out from your competitors, relying on static slides isn’t the answer.

-Thankfully, there’s a better way to deliver your sales presentations—one that won’t put your audience to sleep.
+Thankfully, there’s another way to deliver your sales presentations—one that won’t put your audience to sleep.